gbtami/pychess-variants/static/docs/Makruk-Guide.md

 ![King](https://github.com/gbtami/pychess-variants/blob/master/static/images/MakrukGuide/King.png?raw=true)

-The king moves exactly the same as in chess.
+The king moves one square orthogonally or diagonally.
+There is no castling as in chess.

 ### Queen (*Met*)

 ![Queen](https://github.com/gbtami/pychess-variants/blob/master/static/images/MakrukGuide/Queen.png?raw=true)

-Unlike the queen in chess, the queen is a relatively weak piece that only moves one space diagonally.
+Unlike the queen in chess, the queen is a relatively weak piece that only moves one square diagonally.

 The queen is worth about 1.5 to 2 pawns in general.
 The queen is a good piece to lead the attacks, useful for harassing more valuable enemy pieces.
 On occasion, they can also be sacrificed in exchange for well-positioned enemy pawns, to make way for the invasion.